Meet the Team

 Lynne Derry – Visits & Retail Manager, Great Bustard Group

-Louise Jane – Monitoring Assistant, RSPB
+Louise Jane – Monitoring Officer, RSPB

 Louise has worked for the RSPB since 2007 on a wide variety of contracts.
 She has monitored breeding golden plover and lapwing in Wales and worked as part of the Wessex Stone-curlew Project for two summers.
 She also has experience of working with farmers and agri-environment schemes, having been farmland bird project officer in the Midlands for 18 months.
 She joined the project in November 2012.